khaiyichin/collective_perception/README.md

 The MATLAB scripts are mostly for quick prototyping and data processing/visualization.

 ### `plot_heat_surf.m`
-Used for plotting heatmap data from the following files (obtained from running the sing):
+Used for plotting heatmap data from the following files (obtained from running `single_agent_sim.py`):
 - `fisher_inv_heatmap_*.csv`,
 - `f_hat_heatmap_*.csv`,
 - `des_f_avg_f_*.csv`.